Have You Mastered the ESG Pyramid?

 ESG includes and expands upon these topics, bringing in other stakeholder concerns, many of which have become recognized goals in global frameworks such as the United Nations (UN) sustainable development goals.
 A synopsis of issues under the ESG umbrella includes:

-Social: This broad category basically pertains to how the organization treats people, whether they’re inside or outside the company’s walls.
+This broad category basically pertains to how the organization treats people, whether they’re inside or outside the company’s walls.
 It includes compliance with safety regulations such as those issued by OSHA in the United States, as well as its following of industry best practices for safety.
 There is also a focus on human capital, which includes a wide range of practices related to its workforce, such as handling of labor issues and compliance with labor laws, diversity, equity and inclusion (DEI), psychological safety and management of psychosocial risks, and commitment to the continuing education and skills development of its workforce.
-(Note: The Securities and Exchange Commission (SEC) human capital a significant material risk and increased disclosure requirements regarding it, effective November 2020).
+(Note: The Securities and Exchange Commission (SEC) has stated that they consider human capital a significant material risk and increased disclosure requirements regarding it, effective November 2020).
 It includes the company’s quality management process and how well it manages the safety of its products and services, and the company’s interaction with an impact upon its community and the world.
 For example, one social focus might be whether there is reliance on exploitative overseas labor practices, or sourcing of raw materials from regions where the sourcing may contribute to political oppression.

-Governance: This category is based around how well a company is managed and how well it abides by ethical practices at all levels.
+This category is based around how well a company is managed and how well it abides by ethical practices at all levels.
 Some of the aspects covered in this category include compensation plans, including the gap between executive compensation and other employee compensations, and whether executive compensation is tied to achievement of ESG-related goals such as sustainability and DEI performance.
 Other considerations for governance may be compliance with applicable financial and tax regulations and the transparency of associated records.

 The Rising Importance of ESG